 Hot Oil Treatment DIY

-Simply wash your hair, towel blot it, then apply the oil to you hair and distribute evenly perhaps with a comb or paddle brush.
-Then cover your hair/head with a plastic cap and hot oil treatment under dryer 30 minutes.
-After , 30 minutes you can wash it out.
-You can also follow the instructions on you hot oil treatment.
+Wash your hair, towel blot it, then protect your hair and cover your hair/head with a plastic shower cap and hot oil treatment under the dryer for 30 minutes.
+After 30 minutes, you can wash it out.
+You can also follow the instructions on your hot oil treatment for hair growth.

 Homemade Hot Oil Treatment for Hair

 Alternatively, you can try to do your own DIY hot oil treatment.
-You can do a olive oil hot treatment or a
+You can do an olive oil hot treatment or a

-To do it you will need about ¼ cup of your desired oil, and apply like I stated in the above paragraph and rinse out.
+To do it, you will need about ¼ cup of your desired oil, apply like I stated in the above paragraph and rinse out.

-Personally, I like to use the store-bought hot oil treatment designed for the hair and from my experience, I did not really find much difference when doing a DIY Hot oil treatment at home.
+I like to use the store-bought hot oil treatment designed for the hair, and from my experience, I did not find much difference when doing a DIY Hot oil treatment at home.

 I hope that you enjoyed this article all about hot oil treatments.
-I went over what exactly a hot oil treatment is, the benefits of hot oil treatments, and the different types of hot oil treatments and how they can prevent hair loss.
+First, I went over what a hot oil treatment is, the benefits of hair oil treatments, and the different hot oil treatments and how they can prevent hair loss.

 I also went over how to do a hot oil treatment at home and how it should be applied.
-And finally, how to do your own DIY hot oil treatment.
+Moreover, finally, how to do your own DIY hair oil treatment.

-I have found that many people have looked past the hot oil treatment and viewed it as something of the past.
-I hope that you are able to incorporate the hot oil treatment and bring this trend back to life if you want healthy hair.
+I have found that many people have looked past the hair oil treatment and viewed it as something of the past.
+I hope you can incorporate the hot oil treatment for curly hair and bring this trend back to life if you want healthy hair.